Passer au contenu

 Mild Soap Is Fine

-Contrary to older advice, a small amount of mild dish soap is perfectly safe for wooden cutting boards and will not damage a properly oiled surface if rinsed off promptly.
-What you should avoid is harsh detergents, bleach-based cleaners, or leaving the board to soak in soapy water.
+A small amount of mild dish soap is perfectly safe for wooden cutting boards if rinsed off promptly.
 Wash, rinse immediately, and dry.

 Dry Immediately and Correctly

 After washing, pat both sides dry immediately with a clean cloth or paper towel.
-Then stand the board upright on its side or prop it at an angle to allow air to circulate freely on both faces.
-This prevents uneven drying — the leading cause of warping in wooden boards.
+Then stand the board upright on its side to allow air to circulate freely on both faces.

 Solid wood boards are especially vulnerable to differential drying.
 If one face dries faster than the other, the board will cup toward the wetter side.
-Always ensure both faces and all edges are exposed to air when drying.
 Never lay a wet board flat on a countertop.

 Oil Your Board Regularly